 Although the scenery and bath are a pleasant excursion for capable hikers, like many ocean attractions on Kauai the area should be approached with caution.
 Visiting the Queen's Bath without appreciating the potential hazards can be deadly.
 The hike is not suitable for all.
 Please read the following guide before you decide to visit.
 The recommendations below are based on our experience from living near the bath.

 From October through May the coast here is exposed to very big surf.
 People have drowned after being swept off the rocks.
 The path and rocks are not suitable for those with mobility problems and entering and exiting the pool requires agility.
 Severely sprained ankles and bruises and cuts from slips on wet or uneven rocks and dirt are a common occurrence.
 After rain, the path becomes very difficult to walk.

-Many people are confused about the location of the bath - there are other areas where it is also possible (but more dangerous) to swim.
+Many are confused about the location of the tide pool - there are other areas where it is also possible (but more dangerous) to swim.
 In the aerial photo above, the yellow triangle shows where the path emerges from the trees.
-The green star shows the location of the bath.
+The green star shows the location of the pool.